rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 `;
 {{< /highlight >}}

-If you read up the arguments for the `issues` list field by using the "Docs" sidebar in GraphiQL, you can explore all the different arguments that you can pass (optionally) to the field.
-One of those arguments is the `states` arguments where you can define whether you want to fetch open or closed issues.
-Perhaps, when implementing an issue tracker, you may only want to show open issues in the first place.
-The previous implementation of the query has shown you how to refine the list field for it.
-You can explore further arguments for the `issues` list field, but also for other list fields, by using the documentation from Github's API.
+If you read the arguments for the `issues` list field using the "Docs" sidebar in GraphiQL, you can explore which arguments that you can pass to the field.
+One of these is the `states` argument, which defines whether or not to fetch open or closed issues.
+The previous implementation of the query has shown you how to refine the list field, in case you only want to show open issues.
+You can explore more arguments for the `issues` list field, but also for other list fields, using the documentation from Github's API.

-Now, let's implement another nested list field which could be used for pagination eventually.
-Each issue in a repository can have reactions, which are basically emoticons, such as a smiley or a thumbs up.
-Reactions are again a list of paginated items.
+Now we'll implement another nested list field that could be used for pagination.
+Each issue in a repository can have reactions, essentially emoticons like a smiley or a thumbs up.
+Reactions can be seen as another list of paginated items.
 First, extend the query with the nested list field for reactions:

 {{< highlight javascript "hl_lines=15 16 17 18 19 20 21 22" >}}
 const GET_ISSUES_OF_REPOSITORY = `